 Preparing infant formula safely is critical for your baby’s health.
 Not preparing formula safely can lead to serious illness in an infant.
 Ensure you are sterilizing all equipment every time you prepare formula.
 Be sure to read the directions on the label.
-Follow the guidelines below and watch this short video to see how to prepare formula safely (Video, 2 minutes).

 Use safe water

 Use safe water to prepare formula and have your well water tested first.